Willy-Kimura/TrialMaker.Demo/README.md

 ![trial-maker-demo](/Assets/Screenshots/trial-maker-demo.gif)

+# Installation

+Once you get the library, simply add it as a reference to your project then follow the next section on usage...

 # Usage

-First, ensure you import the library's core namespaces after installation:
+First, ensure you import the library's core namespaces after referencing:

 ```c#
 using WK.Libraries.TrialMakerNS;